scheinerman/Matroids.jl/docs/src/math.md

 **Theorem 2**. *Any two spanning trees of a connected graph have the same number of edges.*

 Matroid theory provides a unifying framework for these results.
-They are both direct consequences of the fact that in a matroid, any two maximum-size independet sets have the same cardinality.
+They are both direct consequences of the fact that, in a matroid, any two maximum-size independet sets have the same cardinality.